 6. Freeze Dawn Dish Soap to make an ice pack.

-If you need a quick DIY ice pack, simply fill a gallon or quart freezer bag with Dawn soap, and freeze it.
+If you need a quick DIY ice pack, simply fill a gallon or quart freezer Ziploc bag with Dawn soap and freeze it.
 The soap won’t freeze solid but instead creates a great gel.
-You can re-freeze the gel pack numerous times.
+You can refreeze the gel pack numerous times.

-For harder glass stove top stains, check out these easy ways to clean your glass stove top that actually work.
+For stubborn stains, check out these easy ways to clean your glass stove top that actually work.

-This gentle cleaning application will not only disinfect your earbuds, but the Dawn Dish Soap ingredients are gentle enough to not damage the accessory.
+This gentle cleaning application will not only disinfect your earbuds, but the Dawn dish soap ingredients are gentle enough to not damage the accessory.
 First, scrub your earbuds with a dry toothbrush to remove dirt and dust from the crevices.
-Then use a diluted mixture of Dawn Dish Soap and warm water on a soft cloth or Q-tip to clean the outside.
+Then use a diluted mixture of soap and warm water on a soft cloth or Q-tip to clean the outside.